ivostoykov/localAI/documentation.md

 ### Attach file

-Just drag and drop a file.
+Simply drag and drop a file.
+If it's an image and the active LLM can process images (vision model), it can be included in the prompts.

+#### Images
 > [!Note]
+> If the LLM can process images (known as vision models), a converter is unnecessary.
+The image can be attached directly to the prompt, and the model will handle it.
+>

+Images can be provided as a selected element on the page or pass as an attachment from the local files.

+> [!Note]
-> Only plain text files can be used currently.
+> Only plain text files and images can be used currently.

 <img src="media/attach.gif" height="600" alt="attach"/>